 These cute DIY snowman ornaments make great gifts and they are an easy craft for teens and adults alike!

-- Two ornament balls (one clear for the body and a solid one for the snowman’s head)
+- Two ornament balls (one clear for the body)

 - Faux snow

 - Felt (for a scarf) or you could use ribbon

 - Pom-poms (for earmuffs)

 - A chenille stem (pipe cleaner for the earmuffs)